2nd Ring Road: Traffic jams

 Traffic jams on the 2nd Ring Road have become a part of daily life.
 Nevertheless, their intensity varies.

 The northern stretch between Andingmen and Xiaojie Bridge is often jammed, particularly in the lead to the turn-off for the Airport Expressway.
 The same goes for part of the road around Deshengmen and all of the western side.
 The entire eastern side is frequently jammed due to its proximity to the Beijing CBD.

-Less frequently jammed traffic can be found on the southern stretch of the 2nd Ring Road from Caihuying through Zuo'anmen.
+Less frequently jammed traffic can be found on the southern stretch of the 2nd Ring Road from Caihuying Bridge through Zuo'anmen Bridge.

 While the 2nd Ring Road is often congested, unlike the 3rd Ring Road, it is never gridlocked.
 The 3rd Ring Road uses diamond interchanges, which includes traffic lights.
 These interchanges back up traffic and causes gridlock.
 The 2nd Ring Road instead employs mostly cloverleaf interchanges, which allows traffic to flow freely and without traffic lights, therefore eliminating traffic back up.